 Social Security Office Phone Number and Office Hours:

 866-964-5059 or 800-772-1213

 Monday Friday 9:00 a.m.
 4:00 p.m.

-- Many athletes have taxable scholarships (scholarships that include room and board).
-Therefore, completing GLACIER is essential to filing a correct tax return in the fall.
-In addition, only through GLACIER can athletes with treaties become tax exempt by claiming their respective tax treaties.
+- Many athletes have taxable scholarships (amounts above required tuition and fees are taxable at 14%, i.e. scholarships that include room and board).
+Therefore, completing GLACIER is essential to filing a correct tax return.
+In addition, only through GLACIER can athletes with tax treaties become tax exempt by filing Form 8233.

 - GLACIER offers free assistance with your personal income tax return through GLACIER Tax Prep.
 You must have a GLACIER profile to access the Tax Prep.